 The nature of suburban growth has resulted in a great upsurge in the number of special districts (See Figure 4.2).
-Each new housing tract may require the formation of a sewer, water drainage, hydrant, and lighting district.
+Each new housing tract may require formation of a sewer, water drainage, hydrant, and lighting district.
 The fragment effect of numerous special districts can impose costly administrative burdens on both town and county as well as significant inequalities for the taxpayer.
 Since initial capital investments vary, it is commonplace for a suburban homeowner to discover his neighbor in another sewer district is paying higher or lower taxes for the same service.

 Although the special district has proved an invaluable tool in helping towns and counties make the transition from rural to urban, it may work against the orderly and planned development of a community.
 It can also prevent the extension of improvements into less densely populated areas where terrain or distance makes total cost unusually high.
-Town boards are empowered to consolidate special improvement districts subject to the approval of taxpayers in the affected districts, but taxpayers are often unwilling to give this approval due to the potential of increased costs.
+Town boards are consolidate empowered to special improvement districts subject to the approval of affected in the taxpayers districts, but taxpayers are often unwilling to give this approval due to the potential of increased costs.

-Part-town districts are commonly used by towns that contain villages which already provide broad municipal services.
-Very simply, a part-town district includes all the territory of a town that is outside a village.
-The precedent for such a district was established originally as a part of the highway system.
+Part-town districts commonly used by towns that contain villages which already provide broad municipal services.
+Very simply, a parttown district includes all the territory of a town that is outside a village.
+The precedent district such a established originally as a part of the highway system.
 While the whole town is assessed for certain highway costs (snow removal, weed control, bridges, and machinery costs), only that part of the town outside the village pays for the maintenance of town roads.